 In all the news stories and updates I have watched over the past few weeks (and trust me I have watched hours) I haven’t seen much about how to keep our mental health and well being in check, just how we need to keep a safe distance from the person next to us in the queue, cough into our elbows and sanitise our hands.
 Nobody is talking about the growing wave of anxiety that is beginning to spread through all of us.
-The feelings of isolation, panic, general anxiety increasing, worry about finances, our loved ones, and how on earth we are going to get through the next few weeks and months when our world is increasingly becoming the four walls of our home have ramped up a level
+The feelings of isolation, panic, general anxiety increasing, worry about finances, our loved ones, and how on earth we are going to get through the next few weeks and months when our world is increasingly becoming the four walls of our home have ramped up a level.
+A year since words like lockdown, furlough and social distancing became part of our every day vocabulary and I feel that things are actually only getting worse with our mental health.

-Which is why I have put together the following list of things I think might help over the coming weeks.
+Which is why I have put together the following list of things I think might help over the coming weeks to help if you feel your anxiety increasing.
 I am no expert, I can’t help on how to how to entertain and educate your children I am afraid.
 Despite having had three of my own I am no expert on such matters and to be brutally honest I am not worrying about those things, because that brings me to my first point about how to keep your mental health in check:

 Don’t take on other people’s worries